Canon EOS R7 and EOS R10 are affordable mirrorless reboots of its classic DSLRs

 Both cameras are, unofficially, the mirrorless successors to some of Canon's most popular DSLRs.
 The higher-end Canon EOS R7, which has a 32.5MP APS-C sensor, sits in between the Canon EOS 7D Mark II and mid-range Canon EOS 90D.
 Canon says the EOS R7 is its new flagship APS-C model and has been designed for sports and wildlife shooters.

 But it's the Canon EOS R10 that will catch the eye of beginner or amateur photographers who've previously been priced out of the EOS R system.
-The EOS R10's size and specs, which include a 24.2MP APS-C sensor, mean it's more of a successor to the Canon EOS 80D or Canon EOS Rebel SL3 / EOS 250D from 2019.
+The EOS R10's size and specs, which include a 24.2MP APS-C sensor, mean it's more of a successor to the Canon EOS 80D or Canon EOS Rebel SL3 / EOS 250D (called the EOS 200D Mark II in Australia) from 2019.
 This means it's aimed at anyone who's looking to shoot smartphone-beating family or travel snaps.

 One of the biggest upgrades on the EOS R7 and EOS R10, compared to Canon's older DSLRs, are their autofocus powers.
 Both cameras include Dual Pixel CMOS AF II, the same autofocus system seen on pricier cameras like the Canon EOS R5 and EOS R6.
 This brings benefits like AF coverage across the whole frame and subject-tracking smarts that let the cameras track humans, animals (dogs, cats, birds), and vehicles.
 For people and animals, the system will track faces and eyes, and can even find heads when neither of those are visible in the frame.